 KMKS105.
 Change Management and Change Implementation in the Knowledge Domain

 KMKS105 concentrates on change management as a critical implementation skill, with attendees learning the necessary links between how personal interactions impact and enable the application of a knowledge strategy that leads to the knowledge culture.
-Topics covered include:
+Topics covered include the following:

-- examples of change management and demonstrations of the critical in organizational development
+- examples of change management and demonstrations of the critical implementation skills in organizational development

 - the five most important aspects of change management and how ignoring them will almost surely lead to your project’s demise